Offline text prediction · macOS

 What network calls happen at all?

-Exactly three, and none carry your text: a one-time model download when you first choose a model, a one-time license activation (online once, then offline forever), and an optional periodic update check you can ignore.
+Exactly two, and neither carries your text: a one-time model download when you first choose a model, and an optional periodic update check you can ignore.
 Your keystrokes, prompts, and completions never leave the Mac — there’s no telemetry or analytics backend.

 Is it good for flights or secure environments?

 Yes — that’s where local inference shines.
 On a plane, a train, a flaky hotel connection, or an air-gapped secure machine, cloud autocomplete can’t run at all.
 Shadowtype doesn’t care: same instant suggestions, no spinner, no per-API-call cost, no latency.
-Activate once online, then disconnect for good.
+Set it up once, then disconnect for good.

 Do I need an account?

 No account, no sign-in.
-The free tier (100 accepted words/day) needs no login whatsoever, and the one-time license activates once online then runs offline indefinitely on up to 5 of your Macs.
+Shadowtype is free and open source — it needs no login and no activation, and runs offline indefinitely on as many of your Macs as you like.
 Requires macOS 14+ on Apple Silicon.

 Ready when you are